arhohuttunen/coding-revolution/content/post/test-data-builders/index.md

 ## Reduce Boilerplate With Lombok

-While the test data [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) provides a lot of benefits, there is also one major drawback.
+While the test data builder pattern provides a lot of benefits, there is also one major drawback.
 That is, we end up writing a lot of boilerplate code.

 To tackle this problem with boilerplate, we can take advantage of the [Lombok project](https://projectlombok.org/).
 We can get rid of the default constructor, getters and automatically create a builder class by annotating the class with Lombok `@Data` and `@Builder` annotations.